WordFnd.com

 daggerboard (noun) a removable centerboard on a small sailboat that can be lowered into the water to serve as a keel

-dago (noun) (ethnic slur) offensive term for a person of Italian descent Synonyms: Guinea, ginzo, greaseball, wop
+dago (noun) (ethnic slur) offensive term for a person of Italian descent Synonyms: ginzo, greaseball, Guinea, wop

 daguerreotype (noun) a photograph made by an early photographic process; the image was produced on a silver plate sensitized to iodine and developed in mercury vapor